ABA Therapy FAQ

 ABA’s Goal Is To Help Build Skills & Reduce Maladaptive Behaviors

-ABA helps children who aren’t thriving in their current settings by using techniques proven to increase your child’s motivation and improve skills like speech, cooperation, taking turns, making friends, motor skills, hygiene, personal safety, and more.
+ABA Therapy helps children who aren’t thriving in their current settings by using techniques proven to increase your child’s motivation and improve skills like speech, cooperation, taking turns, making friends, motor skills, hygiene, personal safety, and more.

-In addition to skill building, ABA can minimize behaviors that inhibit learning, or are otherwise inappropriate.
+In addition to skill building, ABA Therapy can minimize behaviors that inhibit learning, or are otherwise inappropriate.
 We focus on reducing rates of the unwanted behavior while teaching the child to use more appropriate means to get their needs met.

 Who Provides ABA Services?